dotnet/BenchmarkDotNet/README.md

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

-## .NET Foundation

-This project is supported by the [.NET Foundation](https://dotnetfoundation.org).